antony-santos/antony-santos/README.md

 - I'm studing on [Alura](https://www.alura.com.br)
 - I'm devoloping myself on many programming languages
-- I use that space for my organization and sharing of my developed projects
+- I use that space for my organization and sharing the projects that I developed

 ## Wish to contact me 📫